xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 * [Introduction to Windows shellcode development – Part 3](https://securitycafe.ro/2016/02/15/introduction-to-windows-shellcode-development-part-3/)

 <p align="justify">
 In order to create a reverse tcp shellcode we need to know the addresses of the functions used in a windows tcp socket connection.
-For this reason, we will find out the addresses of these functions with the use of the <code>GetProcAddress</code> function.
+For this reason, we will search the functions using the <code>GetProcAddress</code> function.
 Additionally, in order to be able to search for such functions, we need to load the appropriate libraries.
 Moreover, a function that is crucial to use in order to load the wanted modules, is the <code>LoadLibraryA</code>, which is located in <code>kernel32.dll</code> module.
 </p>

 <p align="justify">